Skinade is the collagen drink causing a real stir among celebrities and social influencers - so of course we gave it a whirl...

 What is Skinade?

 Skinade is an anti-ageing collagen drink aiming to boost your body’s natural production of collagen and hyaluronic acid.
 It says it can improve the way your skin looks and feel in as little as 30 days.

 You drink one serving (150 ml bottle or 15 ml sachet) of the Skinade drink per day.

 My 30-day trial pack came in a sturdy presentation box and was classed as the holiday edition.
 Inside, there are 20 ready-to-drink bottles, and a further 10 travel-size sachets.
 The sachets contained a puree-type consistency that you dilute with water to make up the drink.
 Handy for any of those weekends away or overnight stops as they fit nicely in your cosmetic case.

 I had my Skinade drink first thing in the morning – it is recommended that you drink before or after breakfast.
 Surprisingly, it has a very pleasant taste, like a weakened peach cordial.
 Some marine collagen drinks have been criticised for tasting fishy but Skinade does not.
 However, I would recommend diluting the smaller sachets with water, as they are overpowering on their own.

 It’s easy to incorporate the drink into my daily beauty routine, so I was sure I would be seeing results fairly quickly.

-I was slightly anxious at the thought of some of the side effects too, which included diarrhoea and some redness to the skin on your face.
+I was slightly anxious at the thought of some of the side-effects too, which included diarrhoea and some redness to the skin on your face.
 However, I didn’t experience any of these over the course of 30 days.

-It is priced at £115.50 for 30-day supply.
-But if you want to combine a nutrient-packed collagen drink into your beauty regime, Skinade is definitely a worthy contender.
+It is priced at £115.50 for a 30-day supply.
+And I would say, if you want to combine a nutrient-packed collagen drink into your beauty regime, Skinade is definitely a worthy contender.